CelestialOkamii/CS-312/Projects/Project_Backtracking/backtracking-project-report.md

 The graph given as a parameter takes up O(nm) space because it contains n items each of size m, however if this is disregarded, the lists take up the most space.
 Some of the lists take up n amount of space because they are added up to n number of times which requires additional space to be added n times.
 Others simply have n number of items added all at once requiring the list to be size n.
-Regardless, nothing takes up more than O(n) space except the parameter which gives the function a space complexity of O(n).
+Regardless, nothing takes up more than O(n^2) from the paths list which gives the function a space complexity of O(n^2).

 ### Empirical Data - Greedy